 Cocaine charges are extremely serious under North Carolina law, such that all possession, sale, trafficking, manufacturing, and other criminal offenses involving cocaine are always punished as felonies.
 As such, you will be facing incarceration for any type of cocaine or crack cocaine-related crime.
 You can expect police and prosecutors to be relentless in pursuing charges against you at every stage of the criminal process.
 Your best defense strategy is to retain a Charlotte cocaine defense lawyer as soon as possible, so your rights remain protected from the very beginning.

 Though the punishment for various cocaine offenses may seem harsh, there are many ways to potentially fight the charges.
-Our legal team at Randall & Stump, PLLC can assist with your defense.
+Our legal team at Randall & Stump, Criminal Defense Attorneys can assist with your defense.
 Our years of experience representing clients in Charlotte is backed by a track record of success because of our extensive knowledge of North Carolina’s cocaine laws.

 The North Carolina Controlled Substances Act contains all of the relevant laws regarding cocaine charges.
 Cocaine is listed as a schedule II drug on the state’s Schedule of Controlled Substances, which means that:

 - It bears a high potential for abuse

 - There is an accepted use within the medical community, but only with severe restrictions

 - Abuse of cocaine may lead to significant physical and/or psychological dependence